Up to 50% off sofas & mattresses — limited‑time deals.

 Metamerism: the showroom match that breaks at home

-This is why a sofa that looks perfectly coordinated with your rug in the store can suddenly look “off” under your lamps at night.
+It is one of the main reasons a sofa that looked “perfect” with your rug in one setting can look a little off under your lamps at night.

 A simple lighting test that saves money